GregPask/React-Unit-E2E-Testing/README.md

 # React-Redux-Unit/E2E Testing

-Barebones React-redux app that has uses Enzyme/Jest to test functional && connected components.
+Barebones React-redux app that uses Enzyme/Jest to test functional && connected components.
 Use this for future snippets.

 ## Quick Start